I’m so glad I found this old recipe card.

-This recipe card came to me through the Recipe Tin Project, a project where I cook my way through an old recipe tin full of vintage recipes.
+This card came to me through the Recipe Tin Project, which is a project where I cook my way through an old recipe tin full of vintage recipes.
 But you might have already guessed that.
-It’s chock full of old recipe cards, most of which seem to be from the ’60s and ’70s.
+It’s chock full of old recipe cards, most of which seem to be from the ’60s and ’70s, though some are older.
 I love food history, and the idea is to breathe new life into these recipes from the past and maybe learn a technique or two from them along the way.
 The recipes come from different people with different handwriting; some have sweet illustrations while others are on plain (often smudged and stained) index cards.

 5m prep time

 - 1 (24 oz) package candy quick or almond bark

 - 2 cups Rice Krispies cereal

 - 2 cups peanut butter Cap'n Crunch cereal

 - Place candy quick and peanut butter in a saucepan on low heat and warm until melted, stirring often.